codedragon/code_reviews/slides.md

+## Mental Model of a Tree by a Scientist
 ![Mental Model of Tree by Scientist](assets/PartsOfTree.jpeg "parts of tree by scientist")

+## Mental Model of a Tree by a Child
 ![Mental Model of Tree by Child](assets/TreeByChild.JPG "xmas tree with presents drawn by 'child'")